davmac314/elf2efi/README.md

 ## Alternative #1: GNU binutils objcopy

-POSIX-UEFI (see links) and possibly GNU EFI use the "objcopy" utility (from GNU binutils) to convert ELF format files to PE+.
+GNU EFI uses the "objcopy" utility (from GNU binutils) to convert ELF format files to PE+.
 However:

  * This requires binutils has been built with the appropriate support.
  * The EFI loads applications at any arbitrary address; it requires they be